MouizGhouri/SA-MP/README.md

-# SA-MP
+# SA-MP (Good Ol' Days)
-San Andreas Multiplayer [SA-MP]

-This is a repository where i post all the codes that are made by me.
-I will try to keep the old version of the files too (In future) but for now all the codes will be in updated version.
+This is the repostory where i posted all the scripts i've written in PAWN language, (back when i was 12/13) for the multiplayer modification of the game called Grand Theft Auto SanAndreas that were intended for public release.